dominicstop/react-native-ios-navigator/README.md

 <br>

-#### Navigation Command Extra Options
+#### Navigation Command Extra Options (`push` and `pop`)

-Most of the navigation commands can accept extra options.
-The extra options can be used to enable/disable the transition animation, or provide a custom transition config to use, etc.
+Some of the navigation command accepts extra options.
+For example, the extra options for  `push` and `pop` navigation  command allows you to enable/disable the transition animation, or provide a custom transition config, etc.

+In the example below, we provide a transition config for the `push` and `pop` command so that the route has a different enter and exit transition.

 <br>